MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/get-sessionid.md

 1. Select the **Session details**.
    :::image type="content" source="media/get-sessionid/session-details-powerapps.png" alt-text="Session details from Power Apps site":::

+## Get an app ID

-## Get a canvas app or model-driven app ID
+Get the app ID for either a canvas or model-driven app:
 1. [Sign in to Power Apps](https://powerapps.microsoft.com).

 1. Near the left edge, select **Apps**.